Luoxd1996/nnMIL/README.md

 - [MIL_BASELINE](https://github.com/lingxitong/MIL_BASELINE) for its comprehensive collection of MIL models.
 - [nnUNet](https://github.com/MIC-DKFZ/nnUNet) for the self-configuring design principles that guided our training planner and workflow automation.
+For feature extraction, we recommend using the amazing project [CLAM](https://github.com/mahmoodlab/CLAM).

 ## Status & Contact